 Anyway, all the big chain supermarkets have stores in St. Andrews so if you are cooking for yourself then have no fear there are plenty of places to shop.
 As for airbnb’s, there’s at least 75-100 places to rent and if you want to splurge the Old Course Hotel.
 We actually spent one night there once and it was luxurious.
 It was so nice to sleep on a King Size bed for 1 night during our month trip.
 (King beds are hard to come by in Europe).

 Alright friends, you have finally come to the end of my very long winded post!!
 It was one of those things that I started and realized 1 month later-I was too far to turn back.

 Anyway, if you made it this far, I thank you.
-OH and I also applaud you too, because you my friend have a way longer attention span than I and you are my idol.
-I unfortunately or fortunately depending on how you look at it, have a very short one…..
+OH and I also applaud you too, because you my friend have a way longer attention span than I. I unfortunately or fortunately depending on how you look at it, have a very short one…..